tucats/ego/docs/LANGUAGE.md

 the variable at the outer scope is updated.

 Note that _Ego_ allows a shortcut for a specific assignment statement that adds or subtracts the constant `1` from a value.
+For exampe,

       i = i + 1
       i++